franekantoni/iris_oncology/README.md

 Class distribution: 357 benign, 212 malignant

-FUNCTIONS:
+FILES:

+1. data.csv - Breast Cancer Wisconsin (Diagnostic) Data Set
+2. feature_format.py - helper functions provided by Udacity for the ud120 course
+3. main.py - main python file, processes the data, provides functions:

 	get_best_features():
 		Reduces the number of features used by the model. function takes train features, train labels and test features and returns transformed train and test features. parameter k specifies the desired number of features parameter print_msg specifies if system messages are to be printed

 	get_best_features():

 		Trains two models: random forest and SVC

 		function takes train features, train labels, test features, test labels, nuber of iterations of evaluating models,
 		accuracy_test parameter specifies if testing should be performed *models- names of sklearn models to train or test

 		returns list of trained clasifiers